ethanwicker/isl/ch3/notes-for-blog-post-rest-of-chapter-3.md

 * In the event the interaction term is significant but the main effects are not, we should still include the main effects via the *hierarchy principle*
 * Verbatim from book: The hierarchical principle states that if we include an interaction in a model, we should also include the main effects, even if the p-values associated with their coefficients are not significant.
 * The concept of interaction also applies to qualitative variables, or a combination of quantitative and qualitative variables
-* Interaction between a quantitative and qualitative variable has a nice interpretation --> instead of two parallel hyperplanes, we get two hyperplanes with different slopes --> make sure this is accurate for "hyperplanes"
+* Interaction between a quantitative and qualitative variable has a nice interpretation --> instead of two ``parallel hyperplanes, we get two intersecting hyperplanes.

 ##### Non-linear Relationships